We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Replacing the battery in your Acadia involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Acadias, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call GMC and they will give you the code for free.
 In many GMCs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-See how to seal up minor power steering fluid leaks2012 GMC Acadia SLE 3.6L V6
+Learn how to diagnose and fix minor oil leaks in your car2012 GMC Acadia SLE 3.6L V6